-Command Parameter Description Switch(config)# interface [port_list] [port_list] Enter several port numbers separated by commas or a range of port numbers.
+Command Parameter Description Switch(config)# interface [port_list] [port_list] Enter several port numbers separated by commas or a range of port numbers with a hyphen.
 For example: 1,3 or 2-4

-Note: You need to enter interface numbers first before issuing below 2-18 commands.
+Note: You need to enter interface numbers first before issuing below 2-19 commands.